Sermon

 Greek religion contains humor, which seems inappropriate.

-think of Greek religion in terms of the Mystery cults, like the
+Some think of Greek religion in terms of the Mystery cults, like the

 Eleusinian.
 However, little is known about them.
 Millions of people